Sad Songs (Say So Much)

-"Sad Songs (Say So Much)" is the closing track on English musician Elton John's eighteenth studio album Breaking Hearts, written by John and Bernie Taupin, released in 1984 as the lead single of the album.
-It reached No. 7 on the UK chart and No. 5 on the U.S. chart.
+"Sad Songs (Say So Much)" is a song by British musician Elton John and lyricist Bernie Taupin.
+It is the closing track on his eighteenth studio album Breaking Hearts, and was released in 1984 as the lead single.
+It reached No. 7 on the UK chart and No. 5 on the US Billboard Hot 100 chart.
 The song reached the Top 10 of many countries except in Germany and Italy where it reached the Top 20.
 The single version of this song appeared on the 1990 box set To Be Continued... and various versions of the 2007 compilation Rocket Man: The Definitive Hits.

-The lyrics describe how it sometimes helps for someone who is feeling sad, or who has lost a partner, to listen to old radio blues classics.
+The lyrics describe how listening to old blues songs on the radio can help someone who is hurting to feel better.
+"When all hope is gone, sad songs say so much."

 Music video

 The music video, directed by Russell Mulcahy and shot on a street in Rushcutters Bay, Sydney, featured John without his familiar trademark glasses in some scenes.
 The single sleeve likewise featured John with no glasses.
-The song and the music video were both used in an early 1980s TV advertisement for Sasson Designer Jeans, altering the lyrics to "Sasson says so much."
+The song and the music video were both used in an early 1980s US TV advertisement for Sasson Jeans, altering the lyrics to "Sasson says so much."